Check out my YouTube and Twitch!

 Xbox Series X!

 I was fortunate enough to get this console on launch day!
 I got really lucky in the preorders and somehow I was able to get the console right when it came out!
 I pretty much bought this console exclusively for speedrunning LEGO Dimensions, which I will say definitely improved my runs a lot!
-This was one of my only YouTube exclusive videos since my return, and surprisingly one of the least viewed since the return too.
+This at the time was one of my only YouTube exclusive videos since my return, and surprisingly one of the least viewed since the return too.
 I had a lot of fun with this one, check it out!

 A Way Out!